dynamsoft-docs/license-server-docs/selfhosting/LTSonLinux.md

 # Install Dynamsoft License Tracking Service on Linux

-Minimum Server Configuration

 ## Environment

 * CPU: 2C
 * Memory：2G
-* Storage：30G
+* Disk Space
+  + System: 8G
+  + Data: 20G
 * OS：CentOs7.4

 ## Installation

 Prepare a domain name for the License Tracking Service.
 In our case, we use "mtpl.dynamsoft.com" for the main service and "mtplres.dynamsoft.com" for the backup service.
+Make sure DNS is configured for these domain names.

 ### Initialize